MascotasBogota/LogIn_backend/MEDIUM_POST_TECHNICAL_DOCUMENTATION.md

 A careful process of thought was put into the planning of this project.
-First, identifying the functional requirements and then grouping them into the modules that would be developed in each prototype.
+First, identifying the functional requirements and then grouping them into the modules that would be developed in each increment.
 In the planning phase, we organized these increments in epics and user stories, which were then prioritized based on their importance to the project.
 The epics we defined, alongside some of their functional requirements, are as follows: